It started on a Saturday. All the best summer stories do, don’t they? They all start on Saturdays.

 Given I never saw her again, that’s almost all the story I have for you, dear reader.
 Except for where I am now.
 I’m on a bus, slowly rolling its way to Brighton.

 If I did the math correctly, it’s five months since she last saw me.
 For her, that is.
 For me it’s been, well, a little longer.
 I have my degree now.
 My dad died last year, and it turns out since he separated from my mum he left everything to me.
 Everything, I should mention, being the liquidated return of an old, successful movie studio.
 I’ve just let all that money linger there, for the most part.
-I didn’t want to even look at it, so I hired an accountant to manage it.
+I didn’t want to even look at it, so I hired someone to manage it.
 Apparently, my investments are doing well.
 I don’t really know what that means, but I’m told it’s good.
 Yay, I guess?

 But none of that matters.
 None of it matters at all.
 I can dream though, right?
 I like to dream of buying a beach front property.
 Of living right there, overlooking the sea.